flathub/flathub/README.md

 ### Why not use an RPM package?

 I already provided a [repo](https://copr.fedorainfracloud.org/coprs/scx/notepadqq/) with RPM packages.
+You may also be interested in my [test repo](https://copr.fedorainfracloud.org/coprs/scx/notepadqq-git/).

 ### Why I can't open any file?